Turning the World Upside Down

 But notice how much the Lord can accomplish with just a few committed followers!
 Paul, Silas, Luke, and Timothy were just four men traveling in an almost completely pagan world.
 They left behind fledgling churches that were decisively in the minority.
 And yet they upset the entire world for Jesus Christ!

-That reminds me of the child who was asked to come up front in a church service and recite the books in the Bible.
-She did great, until she came to the last book and called it “Revolutions.”
-There’s some truth to her mistake, isn’t there?
+That reminds me of the child who came up front in a church service and perfectly quoted the names of all the books in the Bible, until she came to the last book and called it “Revolutions.”
 Jesus is the ultimate revolutionary, and He calls you and I to turn our world upside down for Christ.

 To turn the world upside down, the Word must first turn us inside out.